NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 default output pixel value value is ``float32``, as casting to integer may result in precision loss.

+Since the first image is kept fixed, if portions of the second aligned image move higher or more to the left than the upper-left corner of the first image, those extra portions will be cut.
+In that case it is suggested to reverse the order of images when invoking this tool.

 The alignment transform can be saved, and a custom alignment transform can be applied instead of the one found automatically.
 The interest point matches which determine the alignment transform can be saved as